 Dr. Epps serves as a guest faculty at the annual New York Anesthesiology Review sponsored by Mount Sinai.
 He received his B.S. in Biology from Augusta College and M.D. from the Medical College of Georgia.
 He completed an internship in Internal Medicine at the University of Florida before continuing his training in Anesthesiology at Mount Sinai.
 Dr. Epps also served as a fellow in Human Simulation and remained on staff at Mount Sinai's Department of Anesthesiology prior to accepting a faculty appointment at the University of Alabama at Birmingham.
 Dr. Epps has extensive experience working in human simulation and the development of simulation curricula for education and assessment of physicians, medical students, nurses, and other allied health practitioners.
 He holds many professional memberships including the American Society of Anesthesiologists and Society for Simulation in Healthcare.

-Dr. Flynn is an Assistant Professor in anesthesiology at Mount Sinai Medical Center where she works as an anesthesiologist and intensivist in the Cardiothoracic Surgical Intensive Care Unit (CSICU).
+Dr. Flynn is an Assistant Professor in anesthesiology at Mount Sinai Health System where she works as an anesthesiologist and intensivist in the Cardiothoracic Surgical Intensive Care Unit (CSICU).

 Dr. Flynn received her medical degree from the University of Kansas and completed her residency in anesthesiology at the University of Virginia.
 Following residency, she completed a Critical Care fellowship at Columbia Presbyterian Hospital specializing in both surgical and cardiothoracic intensive care.